 As open communication and diagnostic disclosure for patients have gained in popularity, studies have focused on the impact of truth-telling on patients, and guidelines for such communication have been developed.[4,5] Although caregivers are sometimes included in these studies, little attention has been paid to caregivers' specific informational needs and preferences for diagnostic information or to caregivers' readiness or willingness to integrate this new medical information.
 Yet a caregiver is expected to learn new illness-related terminology, enter the new treatment setting with the cancer patient, and participate actively in treatment decision making.
 For all of these reasons, caregivers experience a complex array of powerful emotions that may equal or surpass those experienced by the patient during diagnosis and treatment.[6,7,8]

 Family caregivers in the United States are expected to take an active role in decision making related to treatment options, beginning during the diagnostic phase.
-A caregiver experiences a complex array of powerful emotions that may equal or surpass those experienced by the patient during diagnosis and treatment.[6,7] The caregiver is expected to do the following:
+The caregiver is expected to do the following:

 Integrate new medical information.